yutsuku/youtube-stream-status/README.md

   --timeout [TIMEOUT]   How long to wait in case network fails (in seconds).
 5 minutes by default --timeout-max-sleep [TIMEOUT_MAX_SLEEP]
                         Maximum allowed idle time (in seconds) between failed network requests.
-Infinite by default
+Infinite by default --timeout-wait        How long to wait for stream that is about to start (in seconds).
+15 minutes by default.
+Ignores --wait
 ```

 The script will exit with code `0` if the stream is online.
 If used without `--wait`, will exit with code `2` if the stream is not online.